‘One Piece’ Chapter 978 Spoilers: All Members Of Flying Six Finally Revealed, Straw Hats Arrive In Onigashima

 — Toei Animation (@ToeiAnimation) April 22, 2020

-Before One Piece Chapter 978 becomes available, only two Flying Six’s members are known – X Drake and Page One.
+Before One Piece Chapter 978 becomes available, only two Flying Six members are known — X Drake and Page One.
 However, the other four members of the Flying Six will be finally introduced in the upcoming chapter.
-While the spoilers still haven’t confirmed the names, it already shows their full appearance.
-The two other members are male with an average physical stature, while the remaining Flying Six are beautiful women.
-Like X Drake and Page One, the other four members of the Flying Six also look formidable, and there is a strong possibility that they also ate an Ancien Zoan Devil Fruit.
+While the spoilers still haven’t confirmed the names, it does show their full appearance.
+Two other members are male with an average physical stature, while the remaining Flying Six are beautiful women.
+Like X Drake and Page One, the other four members of the Flying Six also look formidable, and there is a strong possibility that they also ate an Ancient Zoan Devil Fruit.